Asian stocks follow Wall St down on rate hike, economy fears

-BEIJING — Asian stocks followed Wall Street lower Tuesday as fears increased that U.S. rate hikes to fight inflation might stall economic growth.
+BEIJING — Asian stocks followed Wall Street lower Tuesday as fears increased that U.S. rate increases to fight inflation might stall economic growth.

-Market benchmarks in Tokyo, Hong Kong, Seoul and Sydney fell.
+Market benchmarks in Tokyo, Hong Kong, South Korea and Australia fell.
 Shanghai advanced.
 Oil prices fell more than $1 but stayed above $100 per barrel.

 Wall Street's benchmark S&P 500 index tumbled 3.2% on Monday, hitting its lowest point in more than a year.